Llandy3d/pytheus/docs/counter.md

 !!! tip

-    If you need a metric that can go up and down in value, checkout the `Gauge`.
+    If you need a metric that can go up and down in value, checkout the [Gauge](gauge.md).

 ## Usage